5 Signs That You are Gambling in Stocks.

 Always remember the famous quote by Benjamin Graham- “In the short run, a market is a voting machine, but in the long run it is a weighing machine.”

-It simply means that market phonology is hard to predict in short-term as sentiments drive it (similar to voting machine).
-On the other hand, long-term results can be measured precisely and concretely, if the studies are done correctly (like weighing machine).
+It simply means that market psychology is hard to predict in short-term as sentiments drive it (similar to voting machine).
+On the other hand, long-term results can be measured concretely, if the studies are done correctly (like weighing machine).
 Focus on the long-term performance of the stocks, rather than short-term turbulence.

 - 6 Reasons Why Most People Lose Money in Stock Market

 - Investment vs Speculation: What you need to know?